samfdhanani/operant-conditioning-DRL/README.md

 **DRL.py**

+'Date', 'Subject', 'Program', 'Genotype', 'Sex', 'First Latency', 'Average Latency', 'Session Time', 'Number Of Rewards', 'Total Lever Presses', 'Rate of Lever Presses per Second', 'Reward Efficiency', 'Burst Latencies','Binned Latencies','All Latencies', 'Missed Headpokes', 'Raster Plot Values'])

 - Date: date of session
 - Subject: subject number from the Med Associates data file
 - Program: program name from the Med Associates data file
 - Genotype: assigns a value to the subject based on a list defined by the user
 - Sex: assigns a value to the subject based on a list defined by the user
-- FirstLatency: the first lever press can be made within any time interval and is excluded in the rest of the latency measures
+- First Latency: the first lever press can be made within any time interval and is excluded in the rest of the latency measures
-- AverageLatency: average latency between lever presses
+- Average Latency: average latency between lever presses
-- SessionTime: total session time
+- Session Time: total session time
-- NumberOfRewards: number of rewards achieved
+- Number Of Rewards: number of rewards achieved
-- Lever Press: total number of lever presses
+- Total Lever Presses: total number of lever presses
-- Rate: rate of lever presses per second
+- Rate of Lever Presses per Second: rate of lever presses per second
 - Reward Efficiency: presses per reward
-- Burst: lever press latencies less than or equal to 1 second
+- Burst Latencies: lever press latencies less than or equal to 1 second
-- binned latencies: binned latencies from 0 to 1 second with a width of 0.1 seconds
+- Binned Latencies: binned latencies from 0 to 1 second with a width of 0.1 seconds
-- all latency: a list of all latencies in the program
+- All Latencies: a list of all latencies in the program
+- Missed Headpokes: number of headpokes not made during dipper presentation
+- Raster Plot Values: a list of the timestamps of latencies in seconds

 **BurstAnalysis.py**